-ABOUT YOUR TEAM You will be part of the school of english, maths and academic studies reporting to the curriculum manager.
+Tutor: Maths GCSE (Full-time) ED BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK ABOUT YOUR TEAM You will be part of the school of english, maths and academic studies reporting to the curriculum manager.
 You may be based at any of the college's sites where maths is taught (Derby Road, Construction Centre, Engineering Innovation Centre).
 ABOUT THE ROLE This is a great opportunity for a dynamic, professional individual qualified in an appropriate discipline, to join a forward thinking college to develop and teach GCSEs to groups of learners from across the college.
 It is essential you are qualified to minimum of Level 3 in maths and possess a teaching qualification.
 Candidates should have experience of successfully delivering GCSE maths within a college or school environment.
 It is essential that you have the ability to build positive relationships, displaying excellent communication, organisational skills and administrative skills, and have a flexible and professional attitude.
 You will be a highly self-motivated, energetic and driven individual, encompassing a strong sense of autonomy.
 You will possess excellent presentation and communication skills and be able to demonstrate achievement of targets.

 This post has 836 delivery hours The salary will be within the qualified delivery scale £25,128 - £36,979 You will be entitled to 32 days leave (plus bank holidays).

-The role will require you to take on and work to the college's values; working with professionalism, taking responsibility for your actions, and giving respect to customers and colleagues alike.
-For further information and to complete an online application form please visit www.wnc.ac.uk/vacancies Careers
+The role will require you to take on and work to the college's values; working with professionalism, taking responsibility for your actions, and giving respect to customers For further information and to complete an online application form please visit www.wnc.ac.uk/vacancies